OmniBrew/sw5e-data/data/species/dashade.md

 Dashade’s brute strength and Force resistance makes them prime candidates for mercenary and assassin work.

 Dashade society is clan-based.
 Theses clan’s often feud over honor and reputation, a trait that the dashade as a species exhibit.

+### NAMES
+Many dashade names are short, dominated by harsher sounds, while others are longer and seperated by an apostrophe.
+Dashade names are gender neutral.
+Surnames are clan-based, but most dashade don’t share or use them.

+__First Names.__ Anarin, Rak’vhul, Set, Vattix, Vos

+__Surnames.__ Ferrex, Gusar, Kruyel, Orath, Xeng, Zath